Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Inverse problem for active measurements

-{\it FIGURE 6. {\bf Left:} The figure shows the case (A1) when three geodesics intersect at $z$ and the waves propagating near these geodesics interact and create a wave that hits the fourth geodesic at the point $y$.
-The produced singularities are detected by the gaussian beam source at the point $x_5$.
-Note that $z$ and $y$ can be conjugate points on the geodesic connecting them.
-In the case (A2) the points $y$ and $z$ are the same. {\bf Right:} Condition I is valid for the point $y$ with vectors $(x_j,\xi_j)$, $j=1,2,3,4$ and with the parameter $q$.
-The redpoints are the conjugate points of $\gamma_{x_j,\xi_j}([t_0,\infty))$ and $\gamma_{q,\zeta}([0,\infty))$. }
+{\it FIGURE 6. {\bf Left:} {\vtext The figure shows the case when three geodesics intersect at $z$ and the waves propagating near these geodesics interact and create a wave that hits to the fourth geodesic at the point $x_0$.
+The produced singularities propagate to {\muutos the point ${\muutos y}\in \Y$}.
+Note that $z$ and $x_0$ may be conjugate points on the geodesic connecting them {\mmtext or the waves propagating from $z$ to $x_0$ may have caustics}.} {\bf Right:} {\muutos Geodesics corresponding to directions $(x_j,\xi_j)$, $j=1,2,3,4$ intersect at the point $q$ {\mmmtext and $b_j$, $j=1,2,3,4$ are linearly independent}} and the Condition I is valid for the point $y$ with vectors $(x_j,\xi_j)$ and with the parameter $q$.
+The red points are the conjugate points of $\gamma_{x_j,\xi_j}([{\rtext 0},\infty))$ and $\gamma_{q,w}([0,\infty))$. }